 Easier said than done, right?
 No worries, I'm about to break it down for you.
 There are a few things that will help you get your grow on.

 Too many naturals spend their effort on taking care of their hair at the expense of their scalp - I chat about this in one of my blog posts.
 Since the roots of your hair are housed in your scalp, it's most important to treat it right!
 This means keeping your scalp clean, lots of pre-poos and scalp massages.

 You are what you eat

-So scalp massages are pointless without great nutrients getting into the blood stream for it to absorb!
-It's crucial that you are getting the vitamns and proteins necessary for promoting healthy hair growth.
-If you're unable to eat as healthy as you would like, consider taking hair vitamins.
+So scalp massages are pointless without great nutrients getting into the bloodstream for your roots to absorb!
+It's crucial that you are getting the vitamins and proteins necessary for promoting healthy hair growth.
+If you're unable to eat as healthy as you would like, consider supplementing with hair vitamins.
 I personally take Hairfinity vitamins and they have been a godsend.

 Your hair is what it eats

-Just as important as it is to feed your body, it's also important to feed your hair and scalp!
-What you put on your hair and scalp enter your bloodstream, so it is, in essence, food.
-That's why I only use products with good ingredients.
+Just as important as it is to feed your body, it's also important to feed your natural hair and scalp!
+What you put on your hair and scalp enters your bloodstream, so it is, in essence, food.
+That's why I only use hair products with good, nontoxic ingredients.
 My current faves are: